-In accordance with NCAA Bylaw 19.6, a panel of the NCAA Division I Committee on Infractions reviewed the summary disposition report jointly submitted by Grambling State University, Ashley Curry, Bertram Lovell and the NCAA enforcement staff.
-The panel accepts the proposed agreed-upon facts and violations and concludes that those facts constitute violations of NCAA legislation.
-The panel proposed additional penalties, and the institution challenged the penalties through an expedited hearing on written submission.
-After consideration, the panel retained its proposed additional penalties.
-You have the opportunity to appeal the contested penalties only.
+In accordance with NCAA Bylaw 19.6, a panel of the NCAA Division I Committee on Infractions reviewed the summary disposition report jointly submitted by Grambling State University, the NCAA enforcement staff and you.
+The panel accepted the proposed agreed-upon facts and violations and concluded that those facts constituted violations of NCAA legislation.
+The panel proposed additional penalties, and you accepted the penalties.
+Therefore, there is no opportunity to appeal.